gmossy/human-activity-recognition/README.md

 Udacity Machine Learning Capstone - A Machine Learning Based Human Activity Recognizer

 In this README file, I will include a link and instructions on how to the run the project once the data is downloaded.
+The data is provided as a single zip file that is about 58 megabytes in size.
+The direct link for this download is below:
+UCI HAR Dataset.zip   https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip

+Download the dataset and unzip all files into a new directory in your current working directory named “HARDataset”.

 Installations
 This project was written in the Anaconda environment and Python 3.7